highlightjs/highlight.js/README.md

 ```

-## ES6 Modules
+### ES6 Modules / `import`

-First, you'll likely install via `npm` or `yarn` -- see [Getting the Library](#getting-the-library) below.
+First, you'll likely install the library via `npm` or `yarn` -- see [Getting the Library](#getting-the-library).
+Then just:

-In your application:

 ```js
 import hljs from 'highlight.js';
 ```

-The default import imports all languages.
-Therefore it is likely to be more efficient to import only the library and the languages you need:
+The default import will register all languages.
+It is more efficient to import only the library and register the languages you need:

 ```js
 import hljs from 'highlight.js/lib/core';